downlinko/downlinko.github.io/_posts/internet/2018-06-11-download-install-firefox-56-windows.md

 <img src="{{ site.url }}/assets/images/posts/internet/firefox/firefox-56-releases-page-version.png" alt="firefox 56 releases page version">

 Click on your Windows version.
-In this guide we select `win64`.
+In this guide, we select `win64`.

 > If you don't know your Windows version select `win32`.